Beijing Subway: English station names

-Since December 31, 2021, Beijing Subway has started using new station name format.
+Since December 31, 2021, Beijing Subway has started using a new station name format.
 The Pinyin "Zhan" is used instead of English word "Station" on the light box at the subway entrance.
 This caused a strong disagreement.
 Citizens criticized it, making comments like "Chinese do not need to read and foreigners cannot read it".
-Some of the landmark named stations uses Chinese name, Hanyu Pinyin and English translation.
-Station names ending with positions no longer add English abbreviation.
+Some of the landmark named stations use Chinese name, Hanyu Pinyin and English translation.
 Some of the stations that used English translation names (such as Shahe Univ.
 Park, Life Science Park and Liangxiang Univ.
-Town) changed to Hanyu Pinyin only (The new station names are Shahe Gaojiaoyuan, Shengming Kexueyuan and Liangxiang Daxuecheng).
+Town) changed to Hanyu Pinyin only (These stations changed back to English translations in December 2022).
+Lines 3, 12 and 18 use the translation rules that announced in 2024.
+For example, "Dongbabei", "Dongbaxi", "Jiangtaixi", "Huoyingdong", "Tiantongyuandong", "Sijiqing Qiao" and "Shangdi Software Park".